programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 Written in Python (and C), [Pandas](https://pandas.pydata.org/) is a powerful package for data manipulation, analysis, and visualization.
 Readers unfamiliar with Pandas will find some *Programming Historian* lessons ([1](https://programminghistorian.org/en/lessons/visualizing-with-bokeh), [2](https://programminghistorian.org/en/lessons/crowdsourced-data-normalization-with-pandas)) that explain how to install Pandas and introduce using Pandas to analyze data.
 Kaggle also offers free [introduction to Pandas](https://www.kaggle.com/learn/pandas) lessons and Pandas also includes a useful [Getting started](https://pandas.pydata.org/docs/getting_started/index.html) tutorial.
 This lesson uses some basic Pandas methods such as [.describe()](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.describe.html), [.info()](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.info), [.sample()](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.sample.html), [.value_counts()](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.value_counts.html), as well as some more advanced commands such as [.merge()](https://pandas.pydata.org/docs/reference/api/pandas.merge.html).

 [Geopandas](https://geopandas.org/en/stable/) extends Pandas' functionality by adding tools to make working with geospatial data easier.
-Notably, it adds some [shapely](https://shapely.readthedocs.io/en/stable/) datatypes to Pandas that include `point` and `geometry`.
+Notably, it adds some [shapely](https://shapely.readthedocs.io/en/stable/) datatypes to Pandas including the `point` and `geometry` datatypes.
 These facilitate working with geographic data: the `point` datatype can store latitude / longitude data; the `geometry` datatype can store points that define the shape of a state, county, congressional district, census tract, or other geographic region.

 ### Folium

-The main software this lesson uses is [Folium](https://python-visualization.github.io/folium/), a Python library that automates creating Leaflet maps.
+As mentioned above, the main software this lesson uses is [Folium](https://python-visualization.github.io/folium/), a Python library that automates creating Leaflet maps.

-[Leaflet](https://leafletjs.com/) is a JavaScript library that faciliates the creation of interactive HTML maps.
-To use Leaflet one needs to know some CSS and JavaScript, as explained in the Programming Historian's article ["Web Mapping with Python and Leaflet"](https://programminghistorian.org/en/lessons/mapping-with-python-leaflet).

 Folium makes it easy to create a wide variety of maps.
 For basic maps, the user doesn't need to work with HTML, CSS, or JavaScript: everything can be done within the Python ecosystem.
 Users can specify a variety of different basemaps (terrain, street maps, different colors) and display data with different markers, such as pins or circles.
 These can use different colors or sizes based on the data.